esmart-mzidan/esmart-mzidan/README.md

 ![I am GitHub Readme Generator's creator](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 👋 Hello!
-I'm Mohamed Zidan, a seasoned Senior Software Developer with expertise in Java, Angular, IBM EGL, and JSP.
-I'm passionate about crafting robust and efficient solutions that solve real-world problems.
-With [X] years of experience in the industry, I thrive in collaborative environments where I can contribute my skills to deliver high-quality software products.
+My Name is Mohamed Zidan
+I am a senior Software Developer ⚡, I have experience over than 10 years in many fields, as I thought myself as a fast learner and hard worker person, have the ability to learn many new fields.
+I hope to have a chance to work in your respective organization, and be the right choice if you search for talent

 🚀 Currently, I'm diving deep into the latest technologies and methodologies to stay at the forefront of software development.
 Whether it's architecting scalable systems, optimizing performance, or troubleshooting complex issues, I'm always up for the challenge.